 - Natural Materials- wood, paper, cardboard, cork, and more

-Unpacking Precision and Speed
+Waterjet and Laser Cutting Precision and Speed

-You’ve heard the adage: Quality, speed, price.
-Pick two.
+You’ve heard the adage: “Quality, speed, price.
+Pick two.”

-Production speed depends on a few factors:
+Production speed and precision for either waterjet or laser cutting depends on a few factors:

 - Type of material